secdatabase/SEC-XBRL-Financial-Statement-Dataset/README.md

 ## Support Contact
 Please write to info@secdatabase.com

+## XBRL Filings Included
+All Annual and Quarterly Reports in XBRL filed to SEC on or before 2020-09-30.

 ## *Optimized for Athena and Redshift Spectrum Access*

 The SEC Financial Statement Dataset provides the text and detailed numeric information of all financial statements.
 The Dataset is extracted from corporate annual and quarterly reports filed with the SEC using XBRL since January 2009.